alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 ---
 ### 4.1.
 Some background info.

-TLDR: by using UTF-8 we are at the leading edge of Windows desktop software development where not all the wrinkles have been ironed out yet, and we only support Windows versions since June 2019.
+TLDR: by using UTF-8 we are at the leading edge of Windows desktop software development where not all Windows’ wrinkles have been ironed out yet, and we only support Windows versions since June 2019.

 <p align="center">* * *</p>